SamuelMelian/DAS-G01-2025/Iteration-2/Decisions/0004-communication-between-logic-and-database.md

 Chosen option: "0004-1-TCP/IP Communication", because this communication between the business logic layer and the database provides a reliable, connection-oriented channel that ensures ordered data delivery, integrity, and compatibility across virtually all database systems.

-TCP/IP allows the business tier to establish persistent, secure sessions with the data tier—supporting transactional consistency, concurrent connections through pooling, and a possible encryption via TLS/SSL when needed..
+TCP/IP allows the business tier to establish persistent, secure sessions with the data tier—supporting transactional consistency, concurrent connections through pooling, and a possible encryption via TLS/SSL when needed.

 ### Positive Consequences

 * Direct, efficient, and low-latency communication with the database.
-* Standarized protocol compatible with virtually all relational and NoSQL database engines.
+* Standardized protocol compatible with relational database engines.
 * Supports persistent connections and connection pooling to optimize performance.
 * Ensures transactional integrity and reliable data delivery.